ishanchandrajoshi/dcos-docs-site/pages/mesosphere/dcos/1.11/tutorials/dcos-debug/tools/index.md

 Sometimes the task logs provide insufficient help.
 In these cases, using your favorite Linux tools (e.g. `curl`, `cat`, `ping`, etc...) to get an interactive point of view could be a worthwhile next step.

-For example, if you are using a [Universal Container Runtime (UCR)] (/latest/deploying-services/containerizers/ucr/), you can use `dcos task exec` as follows:
+For example, if you are using a [Universal Container Runtime (UCR)](/latest/deploying-services/containerizers/ucr/), you can use `dcos task exec` as follows:

 ```bash
 dcos task exec -it <mycontainerid>